segmentio/analytics.js-integrations/README.md

 Make sure your PR includes the new version in `package.json`.
 When the PR gets merged, it will automatically be published.

+**IMPORTANT:** Auto-release is not activated for new integrations.
+If you want to publish your new, shiny integration, merge the pull request and publish the first version manually.